 Urban Sketchers really got me out going to more events and places in my own city.
 The desire to actually do something on Australia Day and sketch it inspired me to get up at a crazy early time to see the hot air balloons – something I had wanted to do for years.

 The confidence to sit in a prominent position to sketch with people all around was certainly thanks to USK.
-Original report of the day here.
+The original report of the day here.

 Sydney Harbour Bridge 2010